josenk/clienttags/README.md

 ## Limitations

-Currently this is for Linux only.
+Currently this is for Linux/Unix type OS's only.

 Be careful of your REGEX!